hariniavula/hariniavula/README.md

 -->

 ## Hi there 👋 I'm Harini Avula!
-👩‍💻 I am a second-year student at Northeastern University in Boston, MA.
+👩‍💻 I am a third-year student at Northeastern University in Boston, MA.
 I'm passionate about developing innovative solutions at the intersection of technology, design, and data.

 ### 🚀 About Me
 ___
-- 🎓 Pursuing a B.S. in Computer Science & Economics with a Minor in Interaction Design
+- 🎓 Pursuing a B.S. in Computer Science & Economics
-- 💻 Currently working as a Automation Software Developer Citizens
+- 💻 Previously working as a Automation Software Developer & Business Improvement Intern at Citizens
-- 🔭 Completed various projects, including designing web interfaces, data analysis, software development, and AI-powered applications
+- 🔭 Completed various projects, including designing web interfaces, data analysis, project management, marketing strategy, and software development
+- Actively looking for a co-op/internship January - August 2026

 ### 🛠️ Tech Stack
 ___
-- **Languages**: Java, HTML/CSS, JavaScript, Python, R
+- **Languages & Frameworks**: Java, HTML/CSS, JavaScript, Python, R, SQL, React, Tailwind CSS
-- **Frameworks**: React, Next.js, Tailwind CSS, Material UI
-- **Tools**: GitHub, Firebase, OpenAI, Jupyter Notebooks, Vercel, Vite, Figma, Excel
+- **Tools**: Figma, Jira, Confluence, Lucidchart, Visio, Tableau, Excel, Power BI, Git, UiPath, Canva, Adobe, Notion, Asana, Firebase, OpenAI, Jupyter Notebooks, Vercel, Vite,

 ### 🎯 Future Goals
 ___
+- Advance into a product development role, where I can take a project from idea to launch
-- Enhancing my full-stack development and user experience design skills
+- Enhancing my user experience design skills
 - Gaining more skills in data analysis and visualization
-- Becoming proficient in AI integration

 ### 🌱 Beyond Tech
 ___
-When I'm not coding, I enjoy:
+When I'm not working, I enjoy:
 - Playing tennis and pickleball 🎾
 - Exploring new recipes and cooking 👩‍🍳
 - Reading 📚